Borel equivalence relations in the space of bounded operators: Preliminaries

 \subsection{Bounded operators on Hilbert spaces}

 Throughout, we fix an infinite dimensional separable complex Hilbert space $H$, with inner product $\langle\cdot,\cdot\rangle$.
-Let $\LB(H)$ denote the set of all bounded operators on $H$.
-A standard reference for the relevant material on operators is \cite{MR971256}.
+Let $\LB(H)$ denotes the set of all bounded operators on $H$, with operator norm $\|\cdot\|$.
+A standard reference for the theory of $\LB(H)$ is \cite{MR971256}.